Our Approach

 Participants in our training programme are selected by invitation.
 There’s no open call for applications.
 We base our invitations on recommendations from trusted conservation practitioners and donors.
 We select participants on the basis of their track record, the profile of the organisations they work for and their personality traits.

-Besides our main partner organizations (African Parks, Rewilding Argentina, Frankfurt Zoological Society and Australian Wildlife Conservancy), the course is open to other outcome-oriented conservation organizations that are directly managing habitats and/or species at a significant scale.
+Besides our main partner organizations (African Parks, Rewilding Argentina, Frankfurt Zoological Society and Australian Wildlife Conservancy), ECTI invites other outcome-oriented conservation organizations that are directly managing habitats and/or species at a significant scale.
 The larger the scale, the greater the direct impact on habitat and species recovery, and the greater the need to manage large teams on the ground, the more interesting it is for us.
 In general, we don’t train people to work in research centres or universities.
-We also focus more on NGOs than governments because the former tend to have more control to maintain a long-term vision without having to go through so many frequent policy changes.
+In general, we focus more on NGOs than governments because the former tend to have more control to maintain a long-term vision without having to go through so many frequent policy changes.
 NGOs can also implement improvements in leadership and management style more easily than governments, which are constrained by many of the rigid rules and structures associated with public administration.
+This doesn’t preclude training professionals working in governmental offices who are leading key conservation programmes.

 “We live in a time of rapid social change.
 Society is starting to recognise the scale and impact of declining biodiversity, and also that the time is now to give effect to profound and lasting change.
 We need people to do this—experts in their field and experts in leading teams.
 What better use of our resources is there than to prepare the next generation of leaders?”